Finding the Current Kill Bill Version/Plugin Information

 • How to reproduce your scenario (cURL commands, code snippet, …)

-• KPM diagnostic output (see notes below)
+• kpm diagnostic output (see KPM Diagnostic Usage)